|Fall 2021||February 1, 2021|

 Applications for fall 2020 are now closed.
 Applications for fall 2021 will open in September.

-Due to a high volume of applications for the fall 2020 cycle, we anticipate beginning to notify the first round of accepted applicants by the end of March 2020.
-Updates for applicants who have been wait-listed or rejected from the program will begin to be notified in April.
+Due to the high volume of applications received, we are unable to comment on a specific applicant’s status.
+We anticipate beginning to notify the first round of accepted applicants by the end of March 2020.

 You may experience delays in the processing and review of your application due to the COVID-19 virus.
 We will work with any applicant who is missing documents due to testing delays and closings.
 Our team may be reached Monday through Friday from 9 a.m. - 5 p.m.
 Please contact us if you have questions at (215) 746-6905 or firstname.lastname@example.org.